 Changing the Install Order

-If 2 mods edit the same file, whichever mod is installed last will take precedence.
-To change the install order:
+If 2 mods edit the same file, such as a model or texture, whichever mod is installed last will take precedence.
+Conflicting mods in Wrye Mash will turn yellow.

-- Right-click on a mod and press "Move To…"
+- Right-click on a mod in the "Installers" tab of Wrye Mash and press "Move To…"

 - Right-click on the later mod and press "Install" again in order to reinstate any files which were previously overwritten.
 Right-clicking a mod and pressing "Anneal" will also fix most issues.